 The university has procedures in place that allow victims or witnesses to report crimes on an anonymous basis.
-The purpose of anonymous reporting is to comply with an individual's wish to keep their identity anonymous while taking steps to ensure the future safety of the reporting individual and others.
-The Anonymous Report form can be found online at www.sandiego.edu/safety/reporting/anonymous.php.
+The purpose of anonymous reporting is to comply with an individual's wish to keep his or her identity anonymous while taking steps to ensure the future safety of the reporting individual and others.
+The Anonymous Report form can be found online at www.sandiego. edu/safety/reporting/anonymous.php.

-Crimes reported anonymously are included in the annual statistical disclosure and considered for Timely Warning purposes.
+Crimes reported anonymously are included in the annual statistical disclosure and considered for timely warning purposes.